My Journey to the Motherland

 After securing my flight, getting the necessary immunizations, and my obtaining my Ghana Visa, I was set for this amazing 11-day trip to the continent where my ancestors lived and were torn from.
 For Black History Month, I will share my inspiring, enlightening, painful at times, yet invigorating journey.

-I flew to Dallas, had a few hours layover then an eight hour flight to London Heathrow.
+I flew to Dallas, had a few hours layover then an eight-hour flight to London Heathrow.

-More hours laying over then six ours to Accra.
+More hours laying over than six hours to Accra.
 On the flight, I met a sweet 20-something young Ghanaian lady called Lee.
 She was flying from London where she had lived with her mother and was visiting her father in Ghana.
 Although I had planned to sleep, we talked most of the flight.
 We talked about life, careers, our relationships with our parents, and so much more.
 I thought she looked a lot like my cousin who people say looks like me…so maybe she looked like me.
 I called her my daughter anyway because she opened up and shared so much with me.

 On the flight, I watched the map that showed the area over which we were flying.
 There it was.
 Africa.
 It was incredible just seeing the shape of the beautiful continent I had always wanted to visit.
 Then I saw the names of the country I would be visiting and others I hope to see one day.